October 03, 2015

 Stiles drops by.

 A sequel film, Teen Wolf Too, was released on November 20, 1987.
-The movie, written by R. Timothy Kring and directed by Christopher Leitch, essentially followed the same story, this time with Scott’s cousin, Todd (Jason Batman), discovering his ability to transform in college.
+The movie, written by R. Timothy Kring and directed by Christopher Leitch, essentially followed the same story, this time with Scott’s cousin, Todd (Jason Bateman), discovering his ability to transform in college.
 The biggest difference was that the sport in question was boxing instead of basketball.
-Only Hampton and Mark Holton as Chubby reprised their roles from the first film, and the sequel was universally panned.
-As promotion for the film, the character of Todd was featured in the series’ final episode and was the only time Todd and Scott would meet on any screen.
+Only Hampton and Mark Holton as Chubs reprised their roles from the first film, and the sequel was universally panned.
+As promotion for the film, the character of Todd was featured in the series’ final episode.
+It was the only time Todd and Scott would meet on any screen.

 The DVD cover.

 Family Home Entertainment released four episodes to VHS in 1993, while Avid Home Entertainment released two episodes in 1998.
-In the United Kingdom, where the series was known as The Cartoon Adventures of Teen Wolf, Video Gems released a VHS containing two episodes as well.
+In the United Kingdom, where the series was known as The Cartoon Adventures of Teen Wolf, Video Gems released three VHS collections with art showcasing Scott transforming across the covers.
+Another VHS containing two episodes was released as well.
 In 2008, the complete series was released to DVD in Region 4 only.
+A North American release was planned by Shout!
+Factory in 2017, but was indefinitely delayed due to an unforeseen rights issue.
+In 2025, it was made available to stream on Pluto TV in time for the film’s 40th anniversary.

 A Teen Wolf 3 was planned starring Alyssa Milano until it fell through.
 Another attempt at the sequel was later recycled into the 1989 movie Teen Witch.
 In 2009, Jeff Davis developed a live-action adaptation of the movie for MTV.
 Teen Wolf premiered in 2011 as a darker and edgier version of the film.
 Social outcast Scott McCall (Tyler Posey) was bitten by a werewolf and became one, having to balance his night life with his normal life and keep his friends safe from his other half.
 The series contained a lot of gruesome elements intermixed with dark comedy, keeping it somewhat in line with the original film.
 Image Comics released a comic based on the show its debut year.